Ghooosstt/docker-IdentityIQ/README.md

 * Admin password: root

 The MailSlurper server listens on port **25** and the emails are visible at [http://localhost:8090](http://localhost:8090).

+**To communicate from IdentityIQ to OpenLDAP or MailSlurper, use containers name:**
+* iiq-openldap
+* iiq-mailslurper (email configuration is already setup by the *entrypoint.sh* script).

 ## Usage